 Video visits are live, two-way audiovisual visits with your UC San Diego Health providers that you can attend from home without going to the doctor’s office.
-These virtual visits take place on a smartphone or tablet via the
+Use our free MyUCSDHealth app on your smartphone or tablet to conduct these telehealth appointments via the

 Benefits of Video Visits

 Convenience: You can consult the doctor from the comfort of your home or another convenient area.
-However, they are not appropriate for emergency situations.
+However, virtual visits are not appropriate for emergency situations.
 If you are experiencing a medical emergency, call 911 right away.

 Relaxed atmosphere: Without the distractions often present at a clinic, you can focus on getting all your questions answered.